 3. Stay on top of on-account sales and unpaid invoices

 “Uncollected debt is one of the biggest opportunities in freeing up time, money, and energy in your business,” says Martin.

 Not collecting what’s due can keep much-needed (and well-deserved) cash tied up, so if you have customers paying in installments, see to it that you’re on top of their accounts.
 Keep shopper records up to date, monitor outstanding invoices and send in reminders when necessary.

 “Cash flow requires constant monitoring and management of your accounts receivable,” writes Gary Stockton, Sr. Integrated Marketing Manager for Experian’s Business Information Services.

 As owner, you should get, at a minimum, weekly aging reports for all accounts receivable.
 Sort your receivables into various categories according to length of delinquency and an objective estimate of likely collection.
 This allows you and your people to devote their time most effectively – spending $500 in employee time to chase $100 in receivables doesn’t make much sense.

 Managing on account sales becomes immensely easier if you integrate your POS system with your accounting software.
 Consider Sydney Electric Bikes, which uses the two programs to stay on top of outstanding accounts.

-Whenever a customer pays in installments, they use Vend to generate an invoice, then send it over to Xero which creates an account.
+Whenever a customer pays in installments, they use Vend by Lightspeed to generate an invoice, then send it over to Xero which creates an account.
 Jake Southall, owner of Sydney Electric Bikes, says that the data syncs between the two systems, making it easy for them to manage and reconcile each account.

 Another option is to use “buy now pay later” solutions like Afterpay.
-These platforms enable your customers to take home their purchases immediately while paying for it installments.
+These platforms enable your customers to take home their purchases immediately while paying for it in installments.
 The good news is you, the retailer, are paid upfront.
 The customers are essentially paying Afterpay for their items.